Getting Started

 Pairing Your Phone

-- On your target device (computer, TV, streaming box, etc.), open Bluetooth settings.
+- On your target device (computer, TV, streaming box, etc.), open its Bluetooth keyboard, accessory, or input-device screen and start scanning for new devices.

-- Once paired, PhoneRC connects automatically.
-The top bar shows the connected device name.
+- Confirm that the top bar shows the connected device name before sending input.

 App Overview